dharmik-patel123/learning/python/README.md

-This folder contains Python Tutorials  from basic to intermediate level.
+This folder contains Python Tutorials covering from basic to intermediate level.
 I will keep adding sources but mostly it is from official python.org website